top of page

 This event will be delivered both in-person and virtually from Melbourne, Australia.

-GLOBAL EMERGENCY CARE SYMPOSIUM
+GLOBAL EMERGENCY & CRITICAL CARE SYMPOSIUM

 Wednesday 16 September 2026 | 10.00am – 5.30pm (AEST)